dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc11/Flask_Restx_Swagger.md

+---
+description: Learn Flask-RESTx by building a contact management API, with auto-generated Swagger docs.
+---

 # Building a REST API with Flask-RESTx and Swagger Documentation
 Using this document, we'll create a simple REST API to manage contacts.
 The API will include fields for name, email, and a subscription indicator to track whether a contact has subscribed to our newsletter.
 We'll use Flask-RESTx, which can automatically generate Swagger documentation for this API.
 The documentation will make it easier for developers to understand and interact with the API endpoints.